TouchBistro/tb/docs/commands.md

 2. `tb app` is used for running and managing iOS and desktop apps.
 Learn more by reading the [app docs](apps.md).
 3. All remaining commands are using for working with services.
 Learn more about running services by reading the [services docs](services.md).

-# Special commands
+# Utility commands

-`tb` has some special commands that can generally make your life easier.
+`tb` has some utility commands that can generally make your life easier.

 ## `tb nuke`